Boboli Gardens in Florence

 boboli-gardens-firenze

-First, the visitors can admire the majestic amphitheater along the main alley leading to the Egyptian obelisk in the center.
-This alley ends with a gorgeous fountain representing the god Neptune.
-A lot of other mythological statues are present inside the gardens, including Jupiter and Bacchus with the Fontana del Bacchino.
+First, visitors can admire the majestic amphitheater along the main alley leading to the Egyptian obelisk at the center.
+This alley concludes with a stunning fountain depicting the god Neptune.
+Numerous other mythological statues are scattered throughout the gardens, including representations of Jupiter and Bacchus with the Fontana del Bacchino.

-The gardens also host many fountains and the most beautiful of them is undoubtedly the Fountain of the Ocean situated on the Isolotto which is a little island at the center of the fountain.
-Statues of the mythological characters Perseus and Andromedea are rising from this little island, making it even more sumptuous.
+The gardens boast many fountains, but the most breathtaking is undoubtedly the Fountain of the Ocean, located on the Isolotto, a small island in the center of the fountain.
+Statues of the mythological characters Perseus and Andromeda rise from this island, adding to its splendor.

 Boboli gardens in Florence

-The grottos constructed inside the Boboli gardens also contribute to the splendor of the place.
-Both of them: the Large Grotto and the Grotto of Madama were built by the artists Vasari and Buontalenti between 1583 and 1593.
+The grottos within the Boboli Gardens also enhance its magnificence.
+Both the Large Grotto and the Grotto of Madama were constructed by artists Vasari and Buontalenti between 1583 and 1593.

 Boboli gardens in Florence